apger/RBA-ES6.6-Demo-Dashboards/README.md

 # RBA-ES6.6-Demo-Dashboards (DEPRECATED)

-This reference app is no longer supported but fear not, RBA is still thriving.
+I am no longer supporting these reference dashboards but fear not, RBA is still thriving.
 Haylee Mills is at the helm and maintaining a fork of this repo.
 Check it out [here](https://github.com/7thdrxn/RBA-ES6.6-Demo-Dashboards).

 This repo contains dashboards that Splunk Enterprise Security customers who have deployed Risk-Based Alerting (RBA) may find useful.